cits3007/cits3007.github.io/assets/lectures/lect05--validation.md

     thousand")
   - Binary sequences (`"\x48\x31"`)

-Metacharacters represent actual data, not metadata, but indicate some special encoding/meaning
+Metacharacters often indicate some special encoding/meaning to be used when intepreting other characters.

 ### Common meta-characters